rehmanh/rehmanh.github.io/_posts/2018-09-20-scraping-apples-refurb-store-with-ruby.md

 layout: post
 title: "Scraping Apple's Refurb Store with Ruby"
 date: 2018-09-20 09:00 -0500
-categories: ruby apple iphone gmail gem nokogiri parsing regex cronjob cron crontab
+categories: programming
+tags:
+  - ruby
+  - automation
+  - cronjob
 ---

 Last week Apple announced their new lineup of iPhones, just like they do every year.
 This time though, it seems like they're pushing to make $1000+ smartphones the norm.
 They've also completely removed fingerprint authentication from their phones in favor of Face ID, which they claim is more secure.
 If you're like me and you don't want to spend an absurd amount of money on a phone, and want fingerprint authentication, chances are that you're better off purchasing an older, marked-down iPhone model.